Biden vows to battle inflation as prices keep climbing - KESQ

 Biden on Friday pledged to keep fighting against inflation while touring the Port of Los Angeles, America’s busiest port and a place that the White House said last October would be key for reducing price pressures.

-“My administration is going to continue to do everything we can to lower the prices to the American people,” the president said after a decidedly bleak new report on consumer prices.
+“My administration is going to continue to do everything we can to lower the prices for the American people,” the president said after a decidedly bleak new report on consumer prices.

 The Labor Department reported Friday that consumer prices climbed 8.6% in May from a year ago.
 That’s the worst reading since December 1981 and a troubling sign for the economy as rate hikes by the Federal Reserve have yet to tamp down inflation as gasoline costs are surging upward.
 Rising prices are imperiling the U.S. economy as well as Democratic control of the House and Senate, putting Biden on the defensive.